 By 2020, BCI aims to have five million farmers involved in the initiative – producing 8.2 million metric tonnes of sustainable cotton which is 30 per cent of the global cotton production.
 Through our partnership with BCI, we’re already sourcing enough Better Cotton to make over 2 million products across our brand portfolio.

 For more information on BCI, please visit: www.bettercotton.org.

-Through the program, we work closely with farmers in Kwale to help them transition from subsistence farming to more sustainable cotton farming practices that have a greater social, environmental and economic impact.
+Through the program, we work closely with farmers in Kwale to help them transition from subsistence farming to more sustainable cotton farming practices.
 In addition to funding the training and setup of each farm, we’re committed to purchasing 100 per cent of the cotton lint, which is of a premium grade.
-Since the project began in 2014, we’re incredibly proud to have over 1,500 farmers involved, with many of those doubling their income since coming on board.STORES AND LOGISTICS >
+Since the project began in 2014, we’re incredibly proud to have over 1,500 farmers involved, with many of those doubling their income since coming on board.SUSTAINABLE PACKAGING >